SIGNA Sports United (NYSE:SSU) Shares Gap Up to $7.75

-SIGNA Sports United (NYSE:SSU – Get Rating) gapped up prior to trading on Monday .
+Shares of SIGNA Sports United (NYSE:SSU – Get Rating) gapped up before the market opened on Monday .
 The stock had previously closed at $7.75, but opened at $8.00.
-SIGNA Sports United shares last traded at $8.00, with a volume of 2 shares changing hands.
+SIGNA Sports United shares last traded at $8.00, with a volume of 2 shares traded.

-A number of research analysts have commented on SSU shares.
+Several equities analysts recently commented on SSU shares.
+Zacks Investment Research raised shares of SIGNA Sports United from a “sell” rating to a “hold” rating in a research report on Wednesday, April 27th.
 Jefferies Financial Group started coverage on shares of SIGNA Sports United in a research report on Thursday, January 13th.
-They issued a “buy” rating and a $11.00 target price on the stock.
-Zacks Investment Research raised shares of SIGNA Sports United from a “sell” rating to a “hold” rating in a research report on Wednesday, April 27th.
+They set a “buy” rating and a $11.00 price target for the company.

 SIGNA Sports United N.V. operates online sports web shops in the European Union, Switzerland, Norway, the United Kingdom, and the United States.
 Its product categories include bike, tennis/racket sports, outdoor, and team sports and athleisure.
 The company is headquartered in Berlin, Germany.